$8,919,541 | 8,145.70 ACRES | UNDER CONTRACT

 Flowing beneath the shadow of this nearby mountainous geologic landmark is the meandering path of the Double Mountain Fork of the Brazos, sourcing from the distant Llano Estacado to the west, and cutting a meandering path for dozens of miles to its confluence with the Salt Fork in eastern Stonewall County.

-The 8,145.7 acre Caza River Bend Ranch is dissected by an eight mile stretch of this historical river in its serpentine path beneath massive cliffs, steep ridges and sandy banks, offering splendid views of a 16 mile sweep of private river frontage, including upland sites that support a wide array of vegetation and wildlife species, all within the embrace of four sweeping horseshoe river bends.
+The 8,145.7 acre Caza River Bend Ranch is dissected by a seven mile stretch of this historical river in its serpentine path beneath massive cliffs, steep ridges and sandy banks, offering splendid views of a 14 mile sweep of private river frontage, including upland sites that support a wide array of vegetation and wildlife species, all within the embrace of four sweeping horseshoe river bends.

 Fertile river bottom sandy loam soil is highly productive for native grasses and a host of shrub species that include mesquite, soapberry, agarita, lote bush, juniper, and willow.
 Such cover is favorable habitat for a multitude of native wildlife species, including whitetail deer, wild boar, coyote, bobcat, fox, turkey, mourning dove and bobwhite quail, a rich resource for those interested in hunting, whether with bow, rifle or shotgun.